 The Big Read Program in Los Angeles

 DCA has been awarded Big Read grants from the NEA since the inception of the program in 2007/08.
-2017 will mark DCA’s ninth year of programming its Big Read Program in Los Angeles with a selection of poetry by Emily Dickinson.
-The Big Read will serve as an entry point for dialogue, creative programming, and cultivating new and long-standing alliances between community organizations and the arts across Los Angeles.
+The Big Read serves as an entry point for dialogue, creative programming, and cultivating new and long-standing alliances between community organizations and the arts across Los Angeles.

-A civic ceremony at the historical Los Angeles City Hall is held annually at the end of March to proclaim the month of April, 2017 as Literature and Poetry Month Celebrating the Department of Cultural Affairs’ Big Read Program in Los Angeles.
+A civic ceremony at the historic Los Angeles City Hall is held annually at the end of March/beginning of April to proclaim the month of April as Literature and Poetry Month Celebrating the Department of Cultural Affairs’ Big Read Program in Los Angeles.
 The public is invited to participate in the many free activities offered by the program partners, such as walking tours, lectures, panel discussions, film screenings, cooking demonstrations, music concerts, animation courses, live readings, poetry recitals, writing workshops, and museum tours.